OrchardCMS/OrchardCore/src/docs/guides/decoupled-cms/README.md

 ...
 ```

-!!! warning "Release packages"
-    If you are not using the preview feed packages then this `ConsoleLog` method is not available and the project won't compile.
-You can then skip this line.

 - Refresh the blog post page to reveal the Markdown text.
 - Finally, we can process the Markdown content and convert it to HTML with this code: